ArinaBelova/aligned_diffusion_bridges/README.md

 ### D. Rigid-Protein Docking

 In this task, we are interested in learning a stochastic process that best orients the ligand protein relative to the receptor protein.

+**Note**: In rigid-protein docking, **SBAlign** is limited to using a fixed rotation and translation and learning a stochastic process to undo that.
+While we provide the code from the original version for the docking experiment, this experiment does not highlight the strengths of **SBAlign**.
+One is better off using [**DiffDock-PP**](https://github.com/ketatam/DiffDock-PP) for this task.

+Instead, **SBAlign** is more suited to modeling conformational changes in proteins, which is explored in Section C, above.

 #### Datasets